nabernal/Employee_Database/README.md

 ####    2. There are 1549 eligible retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
 That is not enough.

 ####    Suggestion one: The amount of employees in the company might mean that there are employees in many places of the world.
 It would be interesting to look at eligible retirees by country, state, and/or city.

 ####    Suggestion two: Creating a table for each department will show which ones are in more need of employees.
-Further conversation with each department manager will provide insight into if the exact number of vacant positions need to be filled or if some can be removed.
+Further conversation with each department manager would be needed to determin if they can do without some positions to reduce the workload on the mentors.